FSolidM/smart-contracts/README.md

 ```
 This makes the 'project root' for the git repo `/home/$USER/smart-contracts` (you can pick a different location for it besides `/home/$USER/` if you'd like).

-Install packages with npm in the project root (`smart contracts`):
+Install packages with npm in the project root (`smart-contracts`):
 ```
-cd /home/$USER/smart contracrs
+cd /home/$USER/smart-contracts
 npm install
 npm install webgme
 ```